 Ramadan is a month when Muslims engage in a physical fast and spiritual contemplation.
 They don't eat or drink anything between dawn and sunset for 30 days.
 Nope, not even water.
 The point of the exercise is not to starve or punish.
-Rather, a fundamental goal is drawing closer to the Creator and being thankful for seemingly simple things like food and water.
+Rather, a fundamental goal is drawing closer to the Creator and be thankful for seemingly simple things like food and water.

 Another key objective is building social solidarity between people through experiential empathy, regardless of faith, class, status, wealth or race.
 When your belly complains because you haven't eaten, or when you are parched but can't have a drop, then you appreciate the gift of food and water.
 And hopefully, you may better understand the plight of those in our community who go hungry through no choice of their own.